dossaj/cv-docs/content/experiences/cortell.md

 <!-- markdownlint-disable MD041 -->

-Web based accounting / CRM system with a three tier architecture, written in C# using ASP .NET WebForms and SQL Server.
+Web-based accounting / CRM system with a three tier architecture, written in C# using ASP .NET WebForms and SQL Server.

 - Led the development team for the CRM product.
 - Managed customer accounts providing support and training.